Crochet Hook Sizes: Choosing the Right Hook Size

+For many, crochet is quite a relaxing and stress-free hobby-- once you know what you're doing.
+But learning how to crochet can be somewhat overwhelming at first.
 Before you even get started crocheting, there are a number of different things you should learn including how to select the right yarn, how to determine crochet hook sizes, and how to read crochet patterns.

-Here, you will learn everything you need to know about crochet hooks.
-Scroll down to learn about the different types of hooks, the different sizes of each, and when you should be using which hook.
+PLUS!
+Check out our video below on types of crochet sizes and hooks, and then scroll down to learn about the different types of hooks, the different sizes of each, and when you should be using which hook.

 Types of Crochet Hooks

 - Ergonomic: Designed to reduce the strain in your hands as you crochet, these hooks usually have larger soft handles or handles you can insert a regular hook into.

 Choosing the Right Size Crochet Hook

 On most yarn you buy, the suggested hook size should be right on the label, as well as an estimated number of stitches per inch (or 4 inches).
 Before you begin a crochet pattern, we suggest you crochet a swatch with the stitch pattern you are going to use for your project, wash your yarn, let it dry, and then measure your stitches.
 This is especially helpful when you are crocheting an item in which size matters, such as a sweater or skirt.